QijingZheng/VaspBandUnfolding/README.md

 This is a python class for dealing with `VASP` pseudo-wavefunction file `WAVECAR`.
 It can be used to extract the planewave coefficients of any single Kohn-Sham (KS) orbital from the file.
-In addition, by padding the planewave coefficients to a 3D grid and performing 3D Fourier Transfor, the pseudo-wavefunction in real space can also be obtained and saved to file that can be viewed with `VESTA`.
+In addition, by padding the planewave coefficients to a 3D grid and performing 3D Fourier Transform, the pseudo-wavefunction in real space can also be obtained and saved to file that can be viewed with `VESTA`.

 With the knowledge of the planewave coefficients of the pseudo-wavefunction,